Ajatt-Tools/mpvacious/README.md

 4) When you find an unknown word, make a card with Yomichan
 5) Go back to mpv and add the snapshot and the audio clip to the card you've just made by pressing `m` in the `advanced menu`.
-Pressing `shift+m` will overwrite any existing data in media fields.
+Pressing `Shift+m` will overwrite any existing data in media fields.

-Don't forget to set the right timings if the sentence is split between multiple subs.
+Don't forget to set the right timings and join lines together if the sentence is split between multiple subs.

 ### Example sentence card

 With the addon you can make cards like this in just a few seconds.

 ![card-example](https://user-images.githubusercontent.com/69171671/92900057-e102d480-f40e-11ea-8cfc-b00848ca66ff.png)